ZainabHY/Zhy-Museum-Server/README.md

 ### Model
-* Define entities that represent the core concepts in the system (User "Artist, Artlover", Role, Artwork)
+* Define entities that represent the core concepts in the system (User, Artwork)

 ### Repository
 * Create repositories to interact with the database